TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Experiments

 Multi-subject synthesis is generally challenging, particularly when the number of objects exceeds two.
-We will delve into these limitations in \SecRef{ssec:limits}.
+We delve into this issue in the supplementary materials.
 In \FigRef{fig:main_multi}, we present experiments with two subjects, a cat and a dog, guided by the green bbox in the sub-figure.
-The synthesis of the dog and cat in isolation is depicted in the top row, serving as a quality sanity check.
-Starting from the second row, we show the subsequent eight results combining environment prompts (e.g., ``... on the moon'') after subject prompts (e.g., ``A white cat and a yellow dog running...'').
-Each experiment demonstrates the flexibility of our method to synthesize subjects under varied environmental conditions.
+The synthesis of the dog and cat in isolation is depicted in the top row on the left, serving as a sanity check with annotated image frame.
+We also show six results combining environment prompts (e.g., ``... on the moon'') after composed prompt (e.g., ``A white cat and a yellow dog running...'').
+Each experiment demonstrates the flexibility of TrailBlazer in synthesizing subjects under varied environmental conditions.
 Notably, the interactions between the background and subjects appear plausible, as seen in reflections and splashes in the swimming pool case and consistent shadows across all samples.
 The results also show some artifacts such as extra limbs that are inherited from the underlying model.
-Indeed such artifacts are common in some diffusion models.